 H-1 Visa Processing Time

 The H-1 Visa processing time depends on the country you are from as well as the bulk of applications that the U.S Embassy has gotten in that period.
-To find out an approximate time of your visa application processing time, visit the U.S Department of State and enter the city or country you are applying from.
+To find out an approximate time of your visa application processing time, visit the this article.

 H-1 visas are usually given for a maximum of 3 years.
 Afterwards you can apply to extend it.
 Extensions are made on a yearly or on a 3-year basis.
 However, the maximum amount of time you are allowed to have an H-1 visa is around 6 years.
 Exceptions apply for people working on projects for the U.S Department of Defense, who can stay in the U.S for a maximum of 10 years.